TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/connectivitylivecheck-new-st.md

 # We ran diagnostics on your resource and found an issue
 <!--issueDescription-->
-We performed a live connectivity check, using mock username/password, against database <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName-->.<!--$ServerNameSuffix-->ServerNameSuffix<!--/$ServerNameSuffix-->, and confirmed <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> is online and processing logins.
+We performed a live connectivity check, using a mock username/password, against database <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName-->.<!--$ServerNameSuffix-->ServerNameSuffix<!--/$ServerNameSuffix-->, and confirmed <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> is online and processing logins.
 <!--/issueDescription-->

-The issue you are experiencing could also be a network-related problem on your end.
+The issue you are experiencing could also be a network-related issue on your end.

 ## **Recommended Steps**